G89Cl215/table-de-hash/README.txt

 o> ft_get_entry : If key corresponds with an entry of your table, the value of
 	this entry (see ft_insert) is returned.

-o> ft_hash_path : On the first call, it will find every executable binary in a
-	path variable (that must be formatted as they are in a shell environment, i.e. FILE1:FILE2:FILE3) and insert them in the given hash table.
-It will then statically keep track of the last "hashed" path.
-If it is recalled the new path is compared with the one in memory.
-On a difference, it will empty the hash table and re-insert the newly found binaries in the hash table.

 o> ft_print_sortentries : Will print each entry on a line the format key=value
 	and sorted in ascii values of keys.

 o> ft_free_htable : pretty straight foward.

+o> ft_hash_path : This function reproduces the zsh hash builtin way of parsing
+	PATH for binaries' paths.
+It will thus works with string entries hash tables.
+On the first call, it will find every executable binary in a path variable (that must be formatted as they are in a shell environment, i.e. FILE1:FILE2:FILE3) and insert them in the given hash table.
+It will then keep track of the last "hashed" path in  a static variable.
+If it is recalled the new path is compared with the one in memory.
+On a difference, it will empty the hash table and re-insert the newly found binaries in the hash table.
+A call with a NULL path will allow the function to clear the dupped path in the static variable from previous calls.

 III.ERRORS